 The number of bike commuters is increasing in cities across the U.S., but men are cycling at double the rate of women cyclists.
 This paper focuses on how different bike infrastructure and street design options relate to gender and how streets can welcome or inhibit different users.
 A survey conducted in October of 2010, analyzes the ways in which men and women cyclists in the Twin Cities prioritize and perceive characteristics of the street.
 The results and culminating research address how to most effectively and inclusively incorporate all cyclists into the urban geographic setting.

 Judge, Ainsley Henry, "Designing More Inclusive Streets: the Bicycle, Gender, and Infrastructure" (2011).
-Honors Projects.
+Geography Honors Projects.
 Paper 29.

 © Copyright is owned by author of this document